Match performance indicator

-Match Performance Indicators (MPI) are the KPIs of sport.
-The term was created, and is widely used, in the scouting and analyzing system eye4TALENT.
+Match Performance Indicators (MPI) are the performance indicators of sport.
+The term was created by, and is widely used, in the scouting and analyzing system eye4TALENT.

-Basically, the MPIs are set up as an indicator of a player's performance compared to a standard of a specific position on the field.
+MPIs are set up as an indicator of a football player's performance compared to a standard of a specific position on the field.
 When judging e.g. a football player's performance, it is then possible to compare his stats with the MPI of his playing position.